Learning & Training Beyond your Degree

 Why should you continue learning & training beyond your degree?

-When you leave university, satisfied with your degree, you may hope that this is enough to ensure a long and enjoyable career and thus, further training may not be a part of your plan.
-But additional professional training could help boost your skillset, broaden your network, improve your employability and also be a very enriching experience!
+When you leave university, satisfied with your degree, you may hope that this is enough to ensure a long and enjoyable career, so further training may not be a part of your plan.
+But additional learning and professional training could help boost your skillset, broaden your network, improve your employability and also be a very enriching experience!

 Many people decide to undertake extra learning or training courses at different points in their lives and for different reasons – whether that be to aid a career change, to broaden their understanding of certain topics and to help with aspects of their own business, or simply to take up a new challenge!
-We have spoken to professionals at different stages about how further learning helped them.
+We have spoken to professionals at different stages of their careers, to find out how further learning helped them.

 Sophie is the co-founder of HelloGrads.
 Since deciding to start her own business, she has undertaken several further training courses, including Google Squared: An introduction to digital marketing, which involved remote learning over a period of 6 months.
 Sophie said ‘The course was an introduction to Digital Marketing, so you explore the basics of various channels & strategies and then you put it into practice by doing project work with other course participants from around the world.
 It was a fantastic learning experience but so much more than that because of meeting amazing people doing great things and working with such a diverse range of people from different cultures, professions and backgrounds.
 For me, working with people with varied experiences, made the course much more valuable and fun!
 For me, an enjoyable and enriching experience is what I look for when I’m looking to expand my skills or learn something new’.